mauricechiodo/eim-case-studies/course/credit-scores/Social_Credit_Scores/china/intro/index.md

 Above we mentioned a plan released in 2014 by the Chinese Government that laid out goals to be met by 2020 in order to build the SCS.
 In the [next section](https://cueimps.soc.srcf.net/course/course/credit-scores/Social_Credit_Scores/china/plan), we discover the details of this plan.

-Click [here](https://cueimps.soc.srcf.net/course/course/credit-scores/Social_Credit_Scores/china/summary) for a summary on the Social Credit System.
+Click [here](https://cueimps.soc.srcf.net/course/course/credit-scores/Social_Credit_Scores/china/summary) for a summary of the Social Credit System.

 ##References